You want smart political talk without the meltdowns?

 And it's those little nudgings that I kind of talk about.

-And it's those kind of things that I just encourage the reader to to listen and take a moment and uh hear his calling.
+And it's those kind of things that I just encourage the reader to listen and take a moment and hear his calling.

-Uh uh if your publisher put out a piece of paper on your new book that I read and it just cracked me up.
+If your publisher put out a piece of paper on your new book that I read, and it does crack me up.

 Yeah, Karen Pence would much rather talk about beekeeping than politics.